 - Five surveyed jurisdictions adopted (Japan, Mexico) or proposed (EU, US, UK) policies affecting site deployment or sharing in the past year.

-For more information and to access the full report, please click on “Access the full content” - or on “Request Access”, in case you are not subscribed to the Global Trends service.
+For more information and to access the full benchmark, please click on “Access the full content” - or on “Request Access”, in case you are not subscribed to the Global Trends service.

 more news